Psychometric guide

 Aptitude tests are designed to measure your work-related cognitive capacity.
 The concept behind these tests is that each test question has only one correct answer, and everyone can correctly solve all the test questions.
 The only difference between people is in how quickly they can correctly complete the test (i.e. answer all the test questions).
 That’ s why these tests are always timed.
 The time is defined in such a way that only 1% to 5% of the population can correctly solve all the test questions within the allowed time frame.
 Read more about aptitude tests

-Verbal reasoning test
+Verbal aptitude or reasoning tests

 The verbal reasoning test is one of the most commonly used psychometric tests (or aptitude tests) to measure candidates’ suitability and potential.
 There are several types of verbal reasoning tests.
-Read more about the verbal reasoning test
+Read more about the verbal aptitude or reasoning test

-Numerical reasoning test
+Numerical aptitude or reasoning tests

 The numerical reasoning test measures your ability to interpret, analyse and draw logical conclusions based on numerical data presented in graphs and tables.
 It is important to note that this numerical reasoning test (contrary to easier numerical reasoning tests) is not designed to measure your mathematical ability but your ability to use numerical data as a tool to make reasoned decisions and solve problems.
-Read more about the numerical reasoning test
+Read more about the numerical aptitude or reasoning test

-Abstract reasoning test
+Abstract aptitude or reasoning tests

 The abstract reasoning test is also called the conceptual reasoning test.
 It measures your lateral thinking skills or fluid intelligence, which are your ability to quickly identify patterns, logical rules and trends in new data, integrate this information, and apply it to solve problems.
 It measures what most people would refer to as ‘ street smarts’ and the ability to ‘ think on your feet’ .
-Read more about the abstract reasoning test
+Read more about the abstract aptitude or reasoning test

 Assessment centres